Quantum Walks for Chemical Reaction Networks: Main results

-By levering the connection between CRNs and electrical circuit theory~\cite{Perelson1974CRNcircuit, Avanzini2023circuittheoryCRN} and quantum walks and random walks on electrical networks~\cite{belovs2013quantum, apers2022elfs}, we expose a novel and direct connection between CRNs and \emph{quantum walk algorithms}, tying the mass-action dynamics of a CRN to the parameters in quantum walk algorithms.
-We use this connection to design quantum walks that probe both structural and dynamical properties of the CRN.
-Assuming a set of natural and physically meaningful constraints on the mass-action system, and given access to all thermodynamic quantities with respect to the equilibrium, we develop quantum algorithms that: (i) decide whether a given set of target species is reachable under a injection of species in the system, denoted by $\eta$; (ii) return a representative target species, conditioned on reachability; (iii) approximate the net steady-state flux $J_r(c)$ through any reaction $r$ in the CRN, where $c$ is the new concentrations vector induced by the injection $\eta$; and (iv) approximate the total Gibbs free-energy consumption $\Phi(c)$.
+Assuming a set of natural and physically meaningful constraints on the mass-action system (reversibility, a positive detailed-balance equilibrium $c^*$, and particle conservation; see \sect{thermo}), and given access through QRAM to all thermodynamic quantities at $c^*$, we develop quantum algorithms that probe both structural and dynamical properties of a perturbed CRN.
+Given a species injection $\eta$ that drives the system to a new steady state $c$, the algorithms: \begin{enumerate} \item[(i)] decide whether a given set of target species $M$ is reachable under $\eta$; \item[(ii)] return a representative target species, conditioned on reachability; \item[(iii)] approximate the net steady-state flux $J_r(c)$ through any reaction $r$ in the CRN; and \item[(iv)] approximate the total Gibbs free-energy consumption $\Phi(c)$. \end{enumerate} The algorithms run on a bipartite species--reaction graph that we introduce in \sect{masg}, the \emph{mass-action system graph} (MASG).
+Their cost is governed by the dissipation $\Phi(c)$ and the total MASG weight ${\sf W}$, and yields up to a quadratic speedup over classical random-walk-based methods on the same graph, sharpening further when the perturbation is concentrated.

-From a purely quantum algorithmic perspective, we prove new insights in the setting of \textit{multidimensional quantum walks}, the most recent and powerful design paradigm for quantum walk algorithms~\cite{jeffery2023multidimensional, jeffery2025multidimensional, li2025multidimensional}.
-We exhibit a novel use case of \textit{alternative neighbourhoods}, showing how they can be leveraged to sample from specific electrical flow states if certain graph theoretic constraints are met.